celo-org/docs/docs/cel2/l2-operator-guide.md

 To simplify the management of the Celo L2 node, no legacy execution logic is included in Celo L2.
 However, RPC calls that require execution or state for pre-transition L1 blocks remain supported by proxying these requests from the Celo L2 node to a legacy Celo L1 node.
-Therefore, operators looking to run full archive nodes or serve requests for historical execution now need to run both a Celo L1 node and a Celo L2 node.
+Therefore, operators looking to run full archive nodes or serve requests for historical state / execution now need to run both a Celo L1 node and a Celo L2 node.
+The Celo L2 node can be configured to redirect requests for historical state / execution to the Celo L1 node (see Configuring a HistoricalRPCService).
 Since the Celo L2 node does still require the full pre-migration chain data, these operators will require approximately double the storage space as is currently needed.

 ### Stopping an L1 node